Package 'arcgeocoder'

 )

-with_params %>%
+with_params |>

 select(lat, lon, CntryName, LongLabel)

-# With options: restrict search to USA
+# With options: restrict the search to the USA.

 with_params_usa <- arc_geo(c("Madrid", "Barcelona"),